 Donation based or free Yoga classes

-Another trend that I’m noticing lately is traditional Yoga Studios offering free or donation based classes throughout the year, especially on holidays and in the summer.
-My recommendation is to follow several studios you on IG or Facebook so that you catch free events such as Yoga in the park.
+Another trend is traditional Yoga Studios offering free or donation-based classes throughout the year, especially on holidays and in the summer.
+My recommendation is to follow several studios on social media so that you can spot free events, such as Yoga in the park.

 Some free or donation based yoga classes are held on a regular basis, but not all.
 Oftetimes they are offered seasonally or during special events.
 So it can be difficult to build out a consistent schedule based on these classes.